uchepercynnoch/one-up-time-backend/readme.md

 ### Design assumptions

 1. Login username and password are both _strings_ of any length
-2. User can be created and saved in the database with username and password
+2. User can be created and saved in the database with username and password, during login
-3. Image can be created and saved in the database with url
+3. Image can be created and saved in the database with url, during generate image thumbnail operation

 ---